cantarinigiorgio/HHP-Net/README.md

 <img src=imgs/points.png height="250"/> <img src=imgs/axis.png height="250"/>

-There are different choices for the Keypoints detector, in this repository we test CenterNet HourGlass104 Keypoints 512x512, CenterNet Resnet50 V2 Keypoints 512x512 and CenterNet Resnet50 V1 FPN Keypoints 512x512 from the TensorFlow 2 Detection Model Zoo (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+There are different choices for the Keypoints detector and in this repository we propose two variants: a normal version, very precise and a faster one less accurate but more efficient.

+### Normal version
+We test three different backbones of CenterNet (HourGlass104, Resnet50V2 and Resnet50V1 FPN available at https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) that takes as input 512x512 images.

 Download one of the previous model (e.g. http://download.tensorflow.org/models/object_detection/tf2/20200711/centernet_hg104_512x512_kpts_coco17_tpu-32.tar.gz)